The Evolution

 The constraints

 This has taken about a month so far, worked on mainly during weekends.
-I’m building this completely alone — the Rust core, the CLI, the REST API, the Python SDK, the npm package, this blog, and the website — while simultaneously working in two research labs (ARC Lab doing model alignment, previously RISE Lab doing trajectory prediction), a part-time SWE job at Decision Theatre, running software at AIS and SoDA, taking classes, and applying for summer internships.
+I’m building this completely alone -- the Rust core, the CLI, the REST API, the Python SDK, the npm package, this blog, and the website, while simultaneously working in two research labs, a part-time SWE job, running software at AIS and SoDA and college.